Distinguished Teaching Professor Emeritus

 PhD, University of Chicago, 1969

-Although Dr. Stern is interested broadly in primate locomotor evolution, he has a specific interest in the origin of bipedalism among hominids.
-To this end, he has joined with Stony Brook colleagues in analyzing fossil hominid postcranial material from Ethiopia, Kenya, and Tanzania.
+Although Dr. Stern was interested broadly in primate locomotor evolution, he had a specific interest in the origin of bipedalism among hominids.
+To this end, he joined with Stony Brook colleagues in analyzing fossil hominid postcranial material from Ethiopia, Kenya, and Tanzania.
 From their work has emerged the finding that the locomotor adaptations of the earliest known hominids were truly intermediate between apes and humans.
-Their newest research will focus on using muscle recruitment patterns in chimpanzees to improve mathematical models of australopithecine bipedalism.
+Their most recent research focussed on using muscle recruitment patterns in chimpanzees to improve mathematical models of australopithecine bipedalism.